• Skip to primary navigation

 It gets its name from its distinctive shape, which resembles a fish with fins and scales.

-The pear is also known for its vibrant red color, which makes it a popular choice for jams and jellies.
+The pear is also known for its bright red color, which makes it a popular choice for jams and jellies.

 Although the Forelle pear is not as sweet as some other varieties, it is still delicious when eaten fresh or used in recipes.